mcqua007/shopify-bare/readme.md

  │    │   ├─ product.scss         - example of template page sass
  │    │   └─ ...
  │    └─ tmp/                     - used for temp output from gulp, i.e. rejected css
- │    │   ├─ styles.rejected.css  - shows all selectors that were purged from styles.scss
+ │        ├─ styles.rejected.css  - shows all selectors that were purged from styles.scss
- │    │   └─ ...                  - other purged files
+ │        └─ ...                  - other purged files
  │
- ├─ gulpfile.js                   - use this to edit build pipelines if needed └─  ...
+ ├─ bs-config.js                  - broswer-sync config, add options to customize your needs ├─ gulpfile.js                   - use this to edit build pipelines if needed ├─ theme.update                  - used for browser-sync, gets changed on theme kit watch └─  ...
  ```